executium/api-version-2/errors.md

 ```

 ## Further help
-If you are having issues that you cannot resolve please reach out to us at support@executium.com.
+If you are having issues that you cannot resolve please reach out to us at support@executium.com or via live chat or ticketed support through platform.executium.com